arantespp/arantespp.com/posts/journal/questions.md

-- What's 1 thing I need to do?
-Why?
+- What's 1 thing I need to do to achieve my goals?
 - What's 1 thing I need to stop doing?
-Why?
 - What's 1 thing I can improve incrementally?
-Why?
 - What's 1 thing I can do to make someone else's life better?
-Why?
 - What's 1 thing I'm grateful for?
-Why?
 - What's 1 thing I'm avoiding?
-Why?
 - What's 1 thing I'm excited about?
-Why?
 - What's 1 virtue I want to exhibit?
-Why?